harikvpy/crispy-forms/README.md

   label?: string;
   hint?: string;
   cssClass?: string;
-  children?: CrispyFormField[];
+  children?: CrispyField[];
   options?: Partial<CrispyFieldProps>;
 }
 ```

-Just like each field in a reactive form is defined via a `FormControl` instance, in crispy forms, each field is defined by a `CrispyFormField` object definition.
-You define an array of `CrispyFormField` objects and then pass it as the first argument to `getCrispyFormHelper` function, also provided by the library. `getCrispyFormHelper` will create the `FormGroup` and also its layout definition, returning a `Crispy` object.
+Just like each field in a reactive form is defined via a `FormControl` instance, in crispy forms, each field is defined by a `CrispyField` object definition.
+You define an array of `CrispyField` objects and then pass it as the first argument to `getCrispyFormHelper` function, also provided by the library. `getCrispyFormHelper` will create the `FormGroup` and also its layout definition, returning a `Crispy` object.
 This object can then passed to `crispy-mat-form` component.

-Alternatively, `crispy-mat-form` also takes the array of `CrispyFormField` as a parameter in which case the component would internall call `getCrispyFormHelper` to convert that into a `Crispy` object.
+Alternatively, `crispy-mat-form` also takes the array of `CrispyField` as a parameter in which case the component would internall call `getCrispyFormHelper` to convert that into a `Crispy` object.

 The following example illustrates the latter approach: